AshesBeneath/ZoneMod-Practice/README.md

  * Disabled commons and hordes (except some director-forced, scripted ones in custom campaigns)

  * Flow tank disabled (As players can become tank at any time they wish by simply choosing tank for their infected class)

+ * Infected ghosts can **toggle** fly mode with RELOAD button, you can't spawn while in fly mode

 ### Plugin Sources?